 Adjustments to base salaries are considered annually, but there is no guarantee that base salary will increase in any given year.
-In light of McCormick's continued superior growth, achievement of key strategic initiatives, and the fact that a number of key executive positions have historically trailed competitive market pay levels, the Committee elected to make adjustments to base salaries for certain senior executive officers in 2020.
+To support competitive market position, the Committee elected to make adjustments to base salaries for certain executive officers in 2022.